RareMojo/YoBot-Discord-Cogs/README.md

 ### Blacklisting

-- You can add cogs to the removal or verification blacklist by adding their names to the `blacklist` section of the config.
+- You can add cogs to the removal blacklist by adding their names to the `blacklist` section of the config.

-- This can be helpful for not accidentally removing a cog or if you are trying to enable a cog without a signature, but don't want to enable dev mode.
+- This can be helpful for not accidentally removing a cog.

 :warning: (Not recommended unless you know what you're doing)